xinwenfu/ESP32Ota/README.md

 #define SSID "YOUR_SSID"
 #define PASSWORD "YOUR_PASSWORD"
 ```
+# Flashing the board for the first time

 5. Compile, upload and run the sketch.
    - First install will need to over USB.
    - Use the Serial Monitor to see the output from the ESP board firmware, which prints out the IP of the board
    - The firmware flashes the blue LED on the board
    - Press the BOOT button (IO0) of the ESP32 board if needed during uploading

+# OTA

 6. The ESP32 board is ready for upgrading through OTA if the blue LED on the board blinks
    - Change the code, e.g, the frequency of the LED light blinking